5eqn/elaboration-scala/README.md

 - did not check eta conversion
 - In `(x : A) -> ?`, `A` can't include `x`, but I mistakenly assigned a de-bruijn index when writting tests
 - When generating `Term` in bidirectional elaboration, I made the context wrong in `Let` and `Lam`.
+- I forgot to force some values when implementing holes
+- I ignored the fact that let-bound variables exist in `env` as complicated objects, partial renaming shouldn't fail on these
+- I forgot to update the solved meta to memory (literally)

 Here are some of my unclear points:

 - In elaboration-zoo, `check` checks `Let` separately, is this necessary?
+    - Current tests all pass, btw

 ## Run Tests